trinsic-id/v2-sdk/docs/reference/services/account-service.md

     info = account_service.get_info()
     ```

+{{ proto_obj('InfoResponse') }}

 ### Protect Account Profile
-Protects the specified account profile blinding its token using oberon.
-It is not possible to execute this call using the CLI, and the parameters that you must
+Protects the specified account profile with a security code.
+It is not possible to execute this call using the CLI.

-provide are evidenced in the code snippets below:
+!!! info
+    In this context, "protection" refers to a cryptographic operation on the authorization token for an account.

+    _Protecting_ an account profile with code `c` returns a new access token which is unusable until it is _unprotected_ with the same code `c`.
+It is not possible to reverse the protection process without the original protection code.

+    You will receive a protected account profile from Trinsic if you attempt to sign in to an account via email, SMS, or any other method which requires authentication.
+Trinsic will send a security code to the email or phone number associated with the account, which can be used to unprotect the account profile.

+    Specifically, Trinsic is using Oberon to handle access tokens; protection and unprotection is handled using the blinding/unblinding features of Oberon.

 === "TypeScript"
     ```typescript